rebelsky/sams-assorted-musings-reflections/cnix-formatting-c.md

      *   4, for other errors
      */

-Here's an example of you should *not* format the code.
+Here's an example of how you should *not* format the code.

     int str2long (char *str, long *lp) { long result = 0; long sign = 1;
     while ((*str != '\0') && (isspace (*str))) str++; if (*str == '-') {